Bill Brown ... Xiamen University

 °We don't like American food!"
 Chinese often say, but I just reply, °That's because you've never had it!"

-American home cooking is like comparing instant noodles with Anxi Hutou's famous rice noodles.
+Likening American fast food to authentic American home cooking is like comparing instant noodles with Anxi Hutou's famous rice noodles.
 Every time I visit Hutou, I return with a 50 pound sack of rice noodles, but I'd sure never drive 4 hours for instant Ramen!

 I can sing the praises of the award-winning Hakka dish, He Tian chicken, because I first had it in a real Hakka kitchen in Longyan City's Hetian Village.
 But my second serving, only 3 hours away in Sanming, was more foul than fowl.
 Fortunately I know what real Hetian chicken is supposed to taste like.

 Some people complain that American food is just a mix of other countries cuisines, but that is its strength!
-America is as much a melting pot of menus as of
+America is as much a melting pot of menus as of men, and in many ways reminds me of a much younger version of the centuries-old culinary traditions of West Fujia's famous little Shaxian Town.

 About 1,000 years ago, people from all over China moved to remote Shaxian and brought with them their own unique cooking styles.
 Over the centuries, extremities of tastes mellowed to maximize their appeal to a cosmopolitan population, and today Shaxian's over 100 dishes are popular all over China (those many so-called Shaxian shops are less than genuine).